-Memorandum of Understanding (MOU) or Letters of Support (for court applicants only) (15 Points Total)
+Memorandum of Understanding (MOU) for New and Continuation Applicants (20 Points Total)

 For purposes of this solicitation, the MOU is a document containing the terms of the partnership and the roles and responsibilities between two or more parties.
-Court applicants that are precluded from signing onto an MOU may submit letters of support in lieu of an MOU.
 The MOU should be a single document and should be signed and dated by the Authorized Organization Representative (AOR) of each proposed partner agency during the development of the application.
 In rare circumstances an MOU can include multiple signature pages as long as each page includes the name and title of each signing party.